pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 .. code:: python

     def test_dont_materialize_twice():
-        # obj is again an empty virtual object, and we
+        # obj is again an empty virtual object,
-        # store it into var0 *twice*. this should
+        # and we store it into var0 *twice*.
-        # only materialize it once, though!
+        # this should only materialize it once
         bb = Block()
         var0 = bb.getarg(0)
         obj = bb.alloc()